tiagoseq/NeuralFieldEq.jl/docs/src/examples.md

 ## Breather type instabilities

-The authors in [Hutt & Rougier 2013](https://hal.inria.fr/hal-00872132/document) successfully induced breather instabilities using only the axonal speed.
-Here we use an adapted neural field in order to induce the same type of instabilities.
+The authors in [Hutt & Rougier 2013](https://hal.inria.fr/hal-00872132/document) successfully induced in a NF breather type instabilities using only the axonal speed.
+Here we use an adapted NFE in order to induce the same type of instabilities.

-First is presented a stable field (with ``v=\infty``):
+First we address a stable field (with ``v=\infty``):
 ```julia
 using NeuralFieldEq, Plots